Your state’s law may predate your grandparents. And there may well be a cop writing you up on it.

 Fishing and hunting restrictions deserve their own category entirely.
 Some states still carry statutes making it illegal to fish on Sunday.
 Others prohibit the use of certain entirely common bait types, not because of conservation science, but because the law was written when that bait was associated with commercial fishing and never updated.
 A few states technically require permits for activities like collecting certain wildflowers or fossils on private land, under environmental statutes so broadly written that enforcement is theoretically possible even when the landowner consents.

-There are also the vagrancy and loitering laws.
-Generalized loitering laws persist in states like Florida, Louisiana, and Arizona, and civil rights groups have pointed to the continued application of these laws in ways that would shock the conscience of any individual who considers himself or herself a law abiding citizen.
-Lingered for too long around a corner store.
-Sat on a public bench in a manner that appeared suspicious to a police officer’s discretion.
-Laws like this have been litigated, revised, and even ruled unconstitutional, only to be re-written in language that functions similarly.
+Then there are the vagrancy and loitering laws.
+Loitering laws continue to exist in states such as Florida, Louisiana, and Arizona, with civil rights organizations citing the continuing use of such laws as ones that “shock the conscience of anyone who regards themselves as an upstanding law-abiding citizen.”
+Staying too long around a corner store.
+Sitting on a bench in public in a manner that raised the suspicions of a police officer’s discretion.
+Such laws have already been challenged, modified, and declared unconstitutional, only to be redrafted in similar fashion.

 Why Repeal Is Harder Than It Sounds